Roam Iraq

 Hello, travelers!

-This is Ahmed.
-A guide and tour operator in Iraq since 2021.
-I previously worked as an English Conversation Coach.
-Being a history buff, I'm always excited to explore the heritage and archaeological sites in my Mesopotamian land, sharing the rich past of these places with my foreign guests.
+I’m Ahmed, a guide and tour operator in Iraq.
+I previously worked as an English conversation coach.
+As a history buff, I’m always excited to explore the heritage and historical sites of Mesopotamia and share its rich history with my foreign guests.

 Client Testimonials

-Discover what our recent clients think about our tours
+Read what our clients say about our tours

 I highly recommend Ahmed for your tour of Iraq.
 I was particularly impressed with his historical knowledge of the region and also his flexibility to suit my needs.
 For example on my last day, I decided to save visiting Samarra for a future trip - he accommodated my last-minute request and organized for me to see other sites in Baghdad.
 Additionally, my flight arrived late to Baghdad and he happily waited for me at the airport until very early in the morning.
 I was also very satisfied with the driver and transportation for the trip.
 Touring with Ahmed felt like traveling with a friend.
 I am most grateful to him and hope to organize another tour with him soon.